ChristopherBaim/AutoDrawer/README.md

 ## How to use
 1. Load image (any common image format)
 2. Adjust image settings
-    * RGB channel used as source (All uses a grayscale image source)
+    * RGB channel used as source ("All" uses a grayscale image source)
     * Threshold
     * Resolution (if an 8-bit feel is desired)
     * Invert image (Note: Only black area in preview will be drawn)